 This area of the website is intended to provide general guidance for those who are coping with life’s general 'ups and downs' and who may need a listening ear or a gentle steer in the direction of some expert advice, receipt of which would soon see you safely back on route to 'normal' family life (if there is such a thing!).
-If you are reading this page and you have specific concerns about housing, finance, health or educational issues, please click on the relevant pages as these will take you direct to pages that deal specifically with those issues.
+If you have specific concerns about housing, finance, health or educational issues, please click on the relevant pages as these will take you direct to pages that deal specifically with those issues.
 Alternatively email us at firstname.lastname@example.org and someone can help signpost you in the right direction.

 For those facing a particular family crisis, the pages provide useful links to some outstanding organisations whose very existence is to support you and those in similar circumstances who just need that little bit of extra support and who need a confidential service that can deliver sound advice and practical support where required.